No Agent, No Problem!

 ~~~~

-If you know of any others, or notice this data is already out of date, please let me know so I can update asap!
+By all means, if you know of any others, or notice this data is already out of date, please let me know so I can update asap!
 (Thank you to those that have contacted me with updates, clarifications, and suggestions)

 ~~~~